mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 </p>
 </details>

-Here is an example of Marketplace item definition for a Kubernetes-specific Custom Resource:
+Here is an example of Marketplace item definition for a Kubernetes-specific Infrastructure Resource:

 <details>
 <summary>k8s-custom-resource.yaml</summary>